MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/10/devtools.md

    Experimental feature
 :::image-end:::

 You are now able to customize the keyboard shortcut for any action in the DevTools.
 Since Microsoft Edge version 84, you are able to choose between **Visual Studio Code** and **DevTools (default)** presets for [keyboard shortcuts][DevtoolsCustomizeShortcuts].
-Starting in Microsoft Edge version 87, you may turn on the **Enable keyboard shortcut editor** experiment to further [customize keyboard shortcuts][DevtoolsExperimentalFeaturesEnableKeyboardShortcutEditor].
+Starting in Microsoft Edge version 87, you may turn on the **Enable keyboard shortcut editor** experiment to further [customize keyboard shortcuts][DevtoolsCustomizeShortcutsEditKeyboardShortcutsForAnyActionDevtools].

 To enable the experiment, navigate to [Turn on Experimental features][DevtoolsExperimentalFeaturesTurnOnExperimentalFeatures] and choose the checkbox next to **Enable keyboard shortcut editor**.
-For more information about customizing and editing shortcuts, navigate to [Enable keyboard shortcut editor Experimental feature][DevtoolsExperimentalFeaturesEnableKeyboardShortcutEditor].
+For more information about customizing and editing shortcuts, navigate to [Edit keyboard shortcuts for any action in the DevTools][DevtoolsCustomizeShortcutsEditKeyboardShortcutsForAnyActionDevtools].
 To review real-time updates on this feature in the Chromium open-source project, navigate to Issue [#174309][CR174309].

 :::image type="complex" source="../../media/2020/10/custom-shortcut-pause-script.msft.png" alt-text="Custom shortcut for pausing a script" lightbox="../../media/2020/10/custom-shortcut-pause-script.msft.png":::
    Custom shortcut for pausing a script